andremarcondesteixeira/TeixeiraSoftware.Finance.Currency/README.md

 The implementation of this library is compatible with .Net Standard 1.0 (see [https://docs.microsoft.com/en-us/dotnet/standard/net-standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) for details).

-AndreMarcondesTeixeira.Currency is a value type, i.e, a struct, with no public constructor, but simple, quick methods that return you the currency instance you want instead.
+AndreMarcondesTeixeira.Currency is a value type, i.e, a struct, and has no public constructor, but simple, quick methods that return you the currency instance you want instead.

 ### Installation